Accessibility

 <tbw-grid-header title="...">orshell.header.titleconfig) - Windows High Contrast —

-forced-colorsmedia query is built into core CSS - Live announcements — Sort and filter changes are announced via
+forced-colorsmedia query is built into core CSS - Live announcements — Sort, filter, selection, grouping, and editing changes are announced via

-aria-liveregions - Plugin ARIA — Selection, editing, filtering, tree, and grouping plugins manage their own ARIA attributes (
+aria-liveregions (configurable viaa11yconfig) - Plugin ARIA — Selection, editing, filtering, tree, and grouping plugins manage their own ARIA attributes (

 aria-selected,aria-readonly,aria-expanded,aria-multiselectable,aria-description)